Alliedium/awesome-devops/README.md

 - Example: Proxmox cluster with three VLANs for VMs and separate VLAN for proxmox nodes (ending)
 - SDN VLAN setup
 - Cloud-init scripts

+## 24 VLANs with examples part 3 20221101

+- Example: Hyper-V with three VLANs for VMs and separate VLAN for proxmox nodes